addrummond/claney/Readme.md

 matching regex is disjunctive and matches all applicable routes.
 The route can then be identified by the indices of the groups that have non-empty captures.

-Capture groups are nested according to the scheme of a binary tree.
+In the regexp used for the second step, capture groups are nested according to the scheme of a binary tree.
 For example, suppose that there are six routes (R1...R6) in a group.
 The portion of the regexp corresponding to each route is wrapped in a capture group.
 The smallest complete binary tree that can hold 6 values in its leaf nodes has a depth of 3.
 The capture groups are therefore nested as follows:

 ```
 (                            )(                           )